-For more information and specific courses offered, please see the Critical Theory website: http://www.macalester.edu/academics/criticaltheory/concentration/
+For more information and specific courses offered, please visit Critical Theory.

-Most of the courses offered in the Fall semester—to be found here: http://www.macalester.edu/academics/criticaltheory/schedules/ —are appropriate for new students (regardless of course number), and students are encouraged to contact the instructor of the course they are interested in.
+Most of the critical theory courses offered in the fall semester are appropriate for new students (regardless of course number), and students are encouraged to contact the instructor of the course they are interested in.

 For question regarding the CT Concentration, please contact the director of the Program.

-Principles of Economics (Economics 119) is a prerequisite to most other courses in the department and is intended for majors and non-majors alike.
-Once students complete Econ 119, the next step is to take a “200s level” course in which economic principles are applied to specific areas of interest, such as international economics, environmental economics, or economics of gender.
-Thus, a student who believes he/she has already completed the equivalent of Econ 119 should register instead for a course in the 200s level – but should check with the department chair soon after arrival on campus to be sure this is the right choice.
-(If in doubt, students intending an economics major should register for Econ 119.
+Principles of Economics (Econ 119) is a prerequisite to most other courses in the department and is intended for majors and non-majors alike.
+Once students complete Econ 119, the next step is to take a “200A level” course in which economic principles are applied to specific areas of interest, such as international economics, environmental economics, financial economics or the economics of gender.
+Thus, a student who believes he/she has already completed the equivalent of Econ 119 should register for a 200A-level course.
+However, they should check with the department chair soon after arrival on campus to be sure this is the right choice.
+(If in doubt, students intending on majoring in economics should register for Econ 119.
 Subsequent courses will build on this foundation, and it’s important that the foundation be solid!)

 Students considering an economics major should also take as much math as possible.
 Economics majors are required to take statistics and calculus.
-In most instances Math 155 (Introduction to Statistical Modeling) and Math 237 (Multivariate Calculus) are the most appropriate choices for fulfilling these requirements.
-For students who are not comfortable with math, Math 135 (Applied Calculus) is an acceptable alternative to Math 237.
+In most instances Math 155 (Introduction to Statistical Modeling) and Math 137 (Applied Multivariable Calculus II) are the most appropriate choices for fulfilling these requirements.
+For students who are not comfortable with math, Math 135 (Applied Multivariable Calculus I) is an acceptable alternative to Math 137.

-The department website offers a variety of information about the department, including information on career preparation, internships, and student opportunities in the department.
+The department website offers more information about the economics major, including information on career preparation, internships, and student organizations.
 For further information during the summer months: